-Geology and Soils: The project site is mapped in the County GIS as high instability.
-The location of the project has slopes of approximately 5%.
+Geology and Soils: The project site is mapped in the County GIS as low to moderate instability.
+The location of the project has slopes of approximately 0-5%.
 Any grading associated with the project will conform to County Building Code.
 Less than significant impact.

-Hazards and Hazardous Materials: All fertilizers and amendments are located in the Multi Use Building on the Parcel.
+Hazards and Hazardous Materials: All fertilizers and amendments are stored in the Multi Use Building on the Parcel.
 Fertilizers and amendments are placed on the shelves and floor where any spill will be contained.
 All labels are kept, and directions are followed when nutrients are applied.
 The project does not expose the public to hazards.
-The project site is in a rural area rated as a high fire risk area; however, the new hoop houses and employee bunkhouse will comply with all building and fire codes.
+The project site is in a rural area rated as a high fire risk area; however, the new hoop houses and structures will comply with all building and fire codes.
 The project would not impair emergency response or create a significant risk from wildfire.
 Less than significant impact.

-Hydrology and Water Quality: The project is for a total of 98,500 square feet of cannabis cultivation and nursery operations.
+Hydrology and Water Quality: The project is for a total of 108,788 square feet of cannabis cultivation and nursery operations.
 The project will not degrade any water sources or contribute to sedimentation.
-Water for irrigation will be sourced from rain catchment and an existing non-diversionary well on site.
+Water for irrigation will be sourced from rain catchment stored in an onsite pond.
+Water for the proposed manufacturing facility existing non-diversionary spring.
+Wastewater will be processed with a permitted onsite wastewater treatment system.
 Less than significant impact.

-Land Use and Planning: The project proposes an agricultural activity on a parcel where general agriculture is principally permitted.
+Land Use and Planning: The project proposes agricultural activity on a parcel where general agriculture is principally permitted.
 No impact.